Enumeration and updates for conjunctive linear algebra queries through expressibility: Preliminaries

 In what follows, we always consider well-typed expressions and write $e\colon (\alpha,\beta)$ to denote that $e$ is well typed, and its type is~$(\alpha,\beta)$.

 For an expression $e$, we say that a vector variable $\mv$ is \emph{bound} if it is under a sum-iteration $\Sigma \mv$, and \emph{free} otherwise.
-To evaluate expressions with free vector variables, we require the following notion of a valuation.
+We say that an expression $e$ is a \emph{sentence} if $e$ does not have free vector variables.
+To evaluate expressions that are not sentences, we require the following notion of a \emph{valuation}.
 Fix a matrix instance $\I$ over $\Sch$.
 A \emph{vector valuation} over $\I$ is a function $\mval$ that maps each vector symbol $\mv\colon (\gamma,1)$ to a column vector of dimension $\gamma^\I \times 1$.
-Further, if $\mb$ is a vector of dimension $\gamma^\I \times 1$, then let $\mval[\mv:= \mb]$ denote the \emph{extended} vector valuation over $\I$ that coincides with $\mval$, except that $\mv\colon (\gamma,1)$ is mapped to $\mb$ .
+Further, if $\mb$ is a vector of dimension $\gamma^\I \times 1$, then let $\mval[\mv:= \mb]$ denote the \emph{extended} vector valuation over $\I$ that coincides with $\mval$, except that $\mv\colon (\gamma,1)$ is mapped to $\mb$.

 Let $e\colon(\alpha,\beta)$ be a $\sumLang$ expression over $\Sch$.
 When one evaluates $e$ over a matrix instance $\I$ and a matrix valuation $\mval$ over~$\I$, it produces a matrix $\sem{e}{\I, \mval}$ of dimension $\alpha^\I \times \beta^\I$ such that each entry $i,j$ satisfies: